Brittany Forslind, Biology/Ecology

 with a concentration in ecology

-Last summer, Forslind followed her passion, working a co-op job with the U.S. Fish and Wildlife Service at the Wallkill National Wildlife Refuge in Sussex, New Jersey.
+In summer 2013, Forslind followed her passion, working a co-op job with the U.S. Fish and Wildlife Service at the Wallkill National Wildlife Refuge in Sussex, New Jersey.
 She studied bog turtles and their habitats, baited and set traps for ducks and doves to determine how many were in the refuge, removed invasive plants and maintained trails.
 She studied the bat population to look for the effects of white-nose syndrome, a devastating fungal disease that has killed more than 5.5 million bats in North America in recent years.

 The experience confirmed that she is on the right career path.